Ball Python Care Page

 Fixture

 To optimize your UVB bulb’s performance, you will need a high-quality reflective T5 HO fixture.
-Some lamps come in kits that already include a fixture, such as the Arcadia ProT5 kit and the Arcadia ShadeDweller MAX kit.
-Otherwise, Vivarium Electronics and Zoo Med make various fixtures for T5 bulbs.
+Some lamps come in kits that already include a fixture, such as the Arcadia ShadeDweller MAX kit shown above.
+Otherwise, Josh's Frogs, Zoo Med, and Vivarium Electronics make various fixtures for T5 bulbs (NOTE: the Vivarium Electronics fixture comes with a daylight bulb that should be removed and replaced with an appropriate UVB bulb).

 T5 bulbs last 12 months before requiring replacement, as their UVB output decays over time.
 Off-brand UVB bulbs are likely to have shorter lifespans and unreliable output.
 Avoid “compact” and coil UVB bulbs, as these cannot properly distribute a UV gradient across the enclosure.